Boy, 9, takes wrong turn on 5K race, wins 10K race instead

 Lovell’s mother became worried when he didn’t cross the finish line of the Francis Franny Flyer 5K in Sartell on Sept.
 21. The St. Cloud Times reports she drove along the 5K (3.11-mile) route looking for him and was “bawling” when no one else saw him, either.

+“I had everyone looking for him, even a fireman,” Heather Lovell said.
+“I was like, ‘You need to go find my son.'”

+Then, a spectator called Heather Lovell’s brother-in-law, who was in the 10K race, to let him know there was a “little kid who was running really well” in the 10K (6.21-mile) race.

-Kade says a woman told him to keep going when he approached the 5K turn so he did, despite his confusion.
+Kade said a woman told him to keep going when he approached the 5K turn so he did, despite his confusion.

+“A lady told me to keep going straight.
+So I kept going straight,” he said.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)